 Any of those happens when a financial meltdown takes place.
 Along with the regulations that limit you from protecting your own assets (how taxing your saving account sounds?), those have caused the declining global trust on banking system (and financial system in general.)

 How bad is the decline?
-According to this survey, 50% of Americans lack trust in the US financial sector; More than 70% don't trust the financial sector in the Eurozone.
+50% of Americans lack trust in the US financial sector; More than 70% don't trust the financial sector in the Eurozone.
 How about in developing countries?
 They share a similar trend: A growing lack of trust in the financial system.

 Greece crisis: Can something similar happen to my country?